chiedo/rails-starter/README.md

 MYSQL_PORT=3306
 ```

-If you have issues with Gems when attempting to run your app, remove the Gemfile.lock file and then re-run the bundle install
+If you have issues with Gems when attempting to run your app, remove the Gemfile.lock file and then re-run the bundle install and bundle update

 Vagrant Notes
 ----------------